• Edinburgh • Highlands • Loch Ness •

 Shetland

-- Dinner and overnight at Busta House
+- Dinner and overnight at Lerwick Hotel

 Day 10 - Thursday

-The area boasts a wonderful range of wildlife and habitats. seals, otters, porpoises and occasionally Dolphins and whales can be seen from the cliff tops.
+The area boasts a wonderful range of wildlife and habitats. seals, otters, porpoises and occasionally Dolphins and whales can be often be seen from the cliff tops.
 Inland expanses of peat and heather are home to Mountain Hares, Rabbits, Polecats and a multitude of birds.

 No trip to Eshaness is complete without a visit to Tangwick Haa Museum.
 Different aspects of regional life through the years are illustrated by using a mixture of artefacts and photographs.
 We'll stop for lunch at the Braewick Cafe with a spectacular view of the cliffs we have been visiting.